-As of December 31, 2023, the Company is in a net current liability position of $\mathbb{P}3.0$ billion and has a current ratio of 0.26x.
-The Company's convertible instrument amounting to $\mathbb{P}4.01$ billion as of December 31, 2023 will mature and amounts outstanding are payable on August 4, 2024.
-To date, the Company has not negotiated for revised maturities and terms yet nor reached advance discussion to obtain replacement financing.
-In the event of default, LBCE shares can be auctioned to public and the proceeds can be used to settle the liability which may have impact to the domestic business of the Company.
+As of December 31, 2024, the Group is in net current liability position of ₱3.28 billion and has a current ratio of 0.29x.
+The Group's convertible instrument amounting to ₱4.59 billion was extended indefinitely and is classified as current liability since creditor has right to demand payment anytime subject to 30-day notice.
+To date, the Group is in discussion with banks to obtain replacement financing.
+In the event of default, the creditor may foreclose the pledged LBCE shares which can be auctioned to public and the proceeds can be used to settle the liability which may have impact to the domestic business of the Group.

-Management's plans on future actions to address the maturing instrument includes open communication with the creditor to consider renegotiation on revised maturities and those options various under the agreement (see Note 12).
-Management is implementing strategic initiatives to accelerate the recovery of the Company's operation, sustain the increasing trend, and be able raise funds.
-Management is also seeking various means to address the instrument's timeline which include exploring with interested parties to purchase the instrument or refinance the liability.
-Management believes that any settlement option for the convertible instrument will not have material impact to the domestic business of the Company, and the international business supports its ability to continue as going concern.
-Management has determined that these actions support the Company's going concern assessment and has therefore prepared the financial statements on a going concern basis.
+Management's plans on future actions to settle the instrument includes improving operation to raise fund, securing replacement financing and those options under the agreement (see Note 12).
+Management is implementing strategic initiatives to accelerate the recovery of the Group's operation, sustain the increasing trend, and be able raise funds.
+Other settlement option for the convertible instrument will have material impact to the domestic business of the Group but the international business supports the Group's ability to continue as going concern.
+Management has determined that these actions support the Group's going concern assessment and has therefore prepared the financial statements on a going concern basis.

-The accompanying financial statements of the Parent Company has been approved and authorized for issue by the Parent Company's Board of Directors (BOD) on April 29, 2024.
+The accompanying financial statements of the Parent Company has been approved and authorized for issue by the Parent Company's Board of Directors (BOD) on April 14, 2025.